 2. Guided Breathing Exercises

-Teach your child simple breathing exercises like the "4-7-8" technique.
-Have them inhale through the nose for a count of four, hold their breath for a count of seven, and then exhale slowly through the mouth for a count of eight.
-This helps relax the nervous system and is a great way to wind down.
+I’ve taught my kids the “4-7-8” breathing technique, and it’s been amazing.
+It’s simple: inhale through the nose for four counts, hold for seven, and exhale slowly through the mouth for eight.
+This little exercise helps relax the nervous system and is perfect for winding down after a busy day.

 3. Visualization Techniques